 If you're currently looking to hire an administrative assistant, you may have noticed the crowd of competition around you.
-According to labor-insights provider Burning Glass, there were a staggering amount of openings for this position over the past 12 months: 431,018 to be exact, with an average of 26 days to fill each role.
+According to labor-insights provider Burning Glass, there were a staggering amount of openings for this position over the past 12 months: more than 500,000, in fact, with an average of 26 days to fill each role.

 This boom isn't overly surprising, since businesses are finding that, with increased automation and the added flexibility of remote worker support, administrative assistants are becoming a more important piece of the puzzle in pushing productivity and efficiency within their organizations.

 Administrative assistants wear many hats and can have many roles within a company, which makes it critical to fill this position as efficiently (and quickly) as possible.
 But how?

 Follow this checklist to strengthen your recruitment strategy when it's time to hire your next administrative assistant:1. ensure your hiring process is efficient 2. know what a competitive salary is for the position 3. determine the must-have skills for administrative assistants 4. write an appealing and effective job description 5. understand industry- and position-specific hiring trends 6. identify the best recruiting method for sourcing talent

 Ready to dive in and learn more?
 Let's get started.